2026 Men's European Volleyball Championship Pool C

 Pool C is one of four pools of the preliminary round of the 2026 Men's European Volleyball Championship.
 The pool consists of the Belgium, Denmark, Estonia, co-hosts Finland, Netherlands and Serbia.
 The matches were played at the Nokia Arena in Tampere from 10 to 17 September 2026.
 The top four teams will advance to the final round.
+Belgium managed to top the group after Estonia beat a previously unbeaten Finland in the last game.
+The teams joining them were Finland, Serbia and Denmark.
+The Danes made the knockout stage for the first time ever.